Resources & Information

 Medical Records

-The licensee must maintain the medical record’s confidentiality and provide a copy of the medical record to the patient in a manner consistent with state and federal law.
-If the patient has a primary care provider and a telemedicine provider for the same ailment, then the primary care provider’s medical record and the telemedicine provider’s medical record constitute one complete patient record.
+The licensee should maintain the medical record’s confidentiality and provide a copy of the medical record to the patient in a manner consistent with state and federal law.
 Licensees practicing via telemedicine will be held to the same standards of professionalism concerning the transfer of medical records and communications with the patient’s primary care provider and medical home as those licensees practicing via traditional means.

 Disclaimers